Memories of Hardy and Vian Keisling of Hatcher Hall

 "Hardy and Vian lived in a beautiful, big house that is still standing today.
 We loved to go there when we were young.
 One of our favorite places to play was in the grainery jumping in the wheat."

-Harris Hatcher and his wife stand in front of their home in the Hatcher Hall community of Overton County.
+Joe D. Hatcher and his wife stand in front of their home in the Hatcher Hall community of Overton County.
+The child is believed to be their grandchild.

 |The house Hardy